martaprotsak/TaskManager/README.md

 4) Import TaskManager.postman_collection.json to Postman
 5) Test it

 At the start of the application the database is empty.
 So it is recommended to register at least 2 users and test project in offered order.
 Also after saving the task you will be given its id, which you can copy and insert as param in request body or url in the next requests.
+Last version is in branch develop, where such issue is fixed.